-The person served residing at this home receives residential services through St Margaret's Mission.
+The person served residing at this home receives non residential services through St Margaret's Mission.
 The home is located within a residential neighborhood.
 There are no restrictive structures at this house entrances that would prevent the individual served from leaving the property.
-The individual served can go out into the community when they choose, and staff will provide transportation via private van or by way of Sedgwick County Senior public transportation.
+The individual served can go out into the community when they choose and staff will provide transportation via private van or by way of Sedgwick County Senior public transportation.
 The individual served participates in community events by attending church, going to the Art Museum, joining family dinners, attending St. Patrick's Day parade, going to doctor's appointments, watching sensory friendly movies, attending concerts, going to nieces and nephews choir concerts, going with nieces and nephews to volleyball and basketball games.
 The individual lives alone in their own apartment that is attached to private residence.
 The individual can choose what time the staff arrive and what services the staff are providing.
 The entry door can be locked at any time to allow for privacy.
-Appropriate staff has access to a key in case of an emergency.
-All who visit to include staff, are required to knock on the individual's door.
+Appropriate staff has access to a key in case of emergency.
+All who visit to include staff, are required to knock on individual's door.
 The home is accessible to the resident, and they can move around freely.
 The individual served can decide when and who visits and the duration of their stay.
 This single occupancy apartment consists of one bedroom, bathroom, kitchenette, and laundry facility.
-The bedroom and bathroom doors can be closed and locked to ensure further privacy.
+The bedroom and bathroom doors can be closed and locked for further privacy.
 The individual has access to a kitchenette where individual can choose what they want to eat, where, when, and with whom.
 The member is free to decorate all areas of their home to their liking.
-The setting has a laundry room this is kept locked.
-The provider delivering services at this setting supports full access for the individual served to have opportunities to seek employment and work in competitive integrated setting or volunteer out in the community.
+The laundry room is kept locked.
+This setting supports full access for the individual served to have opportunities to seek employment and work in competitive integrated settings.
 Individual at this setting can utilize resources to their liking however they see fit.
-Individual is provided a legal agreement that protects them from being evicted or force to move out.
-Individual has their own PCSP that considers their individualized preferences and needs, and they are updated yearly or as needed.
+Individual severed provided a lease agreement that protects individual served from being evicted or forced to move out.
+Person served has their own PCSP that considers their individualized preferences, and they are updated yearly or as needed.
 The Heightened Scrutiny team conducted a virtual assessment of the setting, utilizing a laptop with webcam and Microsoft Teams.
 One member served, and one direct support staff member were interviewed to determine the level of understanding of HCBS and the Final Rule Settings Rule requirements/characteristics.
 Throughout the interview process it was made apparent these characteristics are taught to those who live and work there and maintained through quality assurance processes.
 It was observed that staff are respectful to individual residing at this setting.
 Interactions throughout the interview process and in general between individual and staff were interpersonal, genuine, and apparent that they regularly interact.
 Though this setting has been flagged for having characteristics of isolation, after further review it has been determined that it is independent of any presumptive institutional like characteristics.
 The setting provides home and community-based services through the implementation of policies and procedures with staff and waiver participants.
 Individual residing at this setting is afforded the same rights, privacy, choices, autonomy and community access as their neighbors and others not being served by Medicaid.